Birth Takes A Village

-My undergraduate studies in the sciences included human physiology, microbiology, biochemistry and pharmacology.
-This education has given me a strong understanding of human biology, as well as an interest in scientific research.
+My undergraduate studies in the sciences taught me a strong understanding of human biology, as well as an interest in scientific research.
 I spend many evenings studying obstetric guidelines and the research it is based on, which has armed with a plethora of studies and resources to pass on to my clients.

 The more I study and learn about the history, politics and choices for birthing, the more strongly birth work resonates with me.
 My own mother did not experience childbirth in the positive and empowering way she deserved to, and this is part of what inspires me to support women in childbirth and as they become mothers.
 I firmly believe in birth as a social and emotional experience for women, and that all women deserve to have respectful, positive births on their own terms.

 How Do You Know I Am The Right Support Person For You?

 The two most important factors in choosing someone to join you for your birth are that her birth philosophy is in line with yours and that you feel comfortable and at ease with her.